kimmknight/ZookeepersDatabase/README.md

 ## Application Requirements

+Before building any application, it's important to understand the requirements, what the application is trying to achieve, and what it will look (and feel) like to the user.

 Our application will be used by an imaginary zoo.
 They need a way to keep track of what animals they have.

 The users of the application need to be able to: